 Despite their extensive abilities at the end of the training, there are some things that guide dogs cannot do.
 They cannot be expected to establish a route to a new location, nor can they read traffic signs or signals.
 They take direction from their handlers and offer warnings of any dangers or obstacles along the route.

 Under the Americans with Disabilities Act, establishments are not allowed to refuse service to individuals with a service animal.
 While all guide dogs must be exceptionally well trained to fulfill their role, certification is not required.
 Many guide dog schools will provide an identification card or certification to help minimize hassles, but these do not offer official legal protections for the handler.
 Service dogs are legally allowed to enter establishments unless they are posing a real danger.
 Some states may have additional laws pertaining to guide dogs and other service animals.

 Types of service dogs

-Any well-trained dog can become a guide dog, although Labrador retrievers and German shepherds are the most popular breeds.
+Any well-trained dog can become a guide dog, although some common guide dog breeds for the blind include Labrador retrievers, golden retrievers and German shepherds are the most popular breeds.
+Standard poodles are another popular option, especially for individuals who have allergies.
 This is mainly because they have a strong instinct to assist their owners.

-Blind people too must be trained.
+Guide dogs serve blind people as well as individuals who are visually impaired.
+Handlers too must be trained.
 Much to the surprise of many of them, they have to learn how to walk again, as oftentimes, blind persons will shuffle along and not move at a speed that a dog can comfortably walk.
-Blind people sometimes don’t walk enough to keep their dog happy and healthy initially.
-They must attend a training school as well and pass competency tests.
+As they gain confidence in their partnership, they learn to move at a pace better suited to the dog.